OscarBravio/energy-prices-forecasting/README.md

 4. model_xtb.py - modeling and forecasting energy prices in a loop using variety of ML algorithms and features transformed in previous steps
 5. eda_and_eval_report.ipynb - Jupyter notebook generating exploratory analysis and cross-validation in time of forecasts
 6. eda_and_eval_report.HTML - generated report

+Below there are descriptions of files mentioned above:

 ### dataset.csv